Part 1: NCIS and Jon O'Neill series

 "I'm getting too old for this shit," he stated to his empty room.

 The group rode to the hospital in silence.
-Jethro was determined to protect the kid from this group.
+Gibbs was determined to protect the kid from this group.
 He didn't like how the general had been able to see through his questioning.
 He didn't like that the general knew where the kid was.

-As the group forced their way into the hospital, Jethro was stunned to see a second group of heavily armed men already standing guard over the kid.
+As the group forced their way into the hospital, Gibbs was stunned to see a second group of heavily armed men already standing guard over the kid.
 This group wasn't Marines, but Air Force.

-As they approached, the general snapped, "Reynolds."
+As they approached, the general snapped a short greeting.
+"Reynolds."

-Jethro just shook his head as the Marines and Airmen snorted and contrary to the orders, prominently placed themselves in firing positions around the hallway and waiting area.
+Gibbs just shook his head as the Marines and Airmen snorted and contrary to the orders, prominently placed themselves in firing positions around the hallway and waiting area.
 His military mind saw that there was no way a military group could force their way through without falling into a killing box.
 He shuddered to think that he might need to force his way through to keep the kid safe.
 He wasn't getting the kid out without permission from the general.
 That much was obvious.

 The kid was sitting up and watching the activity out in the hallway with great interest.
-When he finally laid eyes on the general as they entered, his eyes changed from recognition, to shock, and finally to sad resignation.
+When he finally laid eyes on the general as they entered, his eyes changed from recognition to shock, and finally to sad resignation.

 "Hey, Kid.
 Heard you got yourself into a bit of trouble," the general said with a smile.

-"Yeah," the general gestured to his shoulder, "I can see that."
+"Yeah," the general gestured to his shoulder.
+"I can see that."

 "Hey, it doesn't hurt as much as that Salish arrow did," the kid retorted.